cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 ### Environmental Considerations

+{{< hint warning >}}
+Points covered in this section are an ongoing concern for any tower.
+They need to be considered as part of a project because:
+ - The condition may be particularly bad if the installation has been neglected for many years
+ - Removal of material and fittings during a project may off better access for checks
+{{< /hint >}}

 #### Bats

 Bats are a protected species; they and their roosts must not be disturbed.
 Contractors will advise on the presence of bats, how proposed work could affect them and mitigating actions.
 Work may need to be timed to minimise risks of disturbance.
 Advice is available [here]( https://www.bats.org.uk/advice/information-for-places-of-worship).